Let's discover the smart card contained in your GSM mobile phone (and every mobile device).

 - The nano-SIM or 4FF is 8.8 mm by 12.3 mm

-- The eSIM or embedded SIM is not removable and comes either plugged-in or soldered.
-Its size 6mm by 5mm, and its thickness is 0,67 mm.
+- The eSIM card or embedded SIM is not removable and comes either plugged in or soldered.
+Its size is 2.5 mm by 2.3 mm, and its thickness is 0,2 mm.

-Overall, according to Eurosmart, 5.4B secure elements (from SIM cards to eSIMs) have been shipped in 2019.
+According to Eurosmart, 4.9B secure elements (from SIM cards to eSIMs) were shipped in 2021.

-According to Telcoprofessionnals, top SIM card manufacturers include Thales, Giesecke & Devrient, Idemia (Morpho and Oberthur Technologies), Bluefish, Datang, DZCARD, to name a few.
+Thomas (MarketWatch 2021) states that top SIM card manufacturers include Thales, Giesecke & Devrient, Idemia, Valid, Watchdata Systems Co., Datang, DZ Cards, and XH Smart, to name a few.

-Designed initially to access mobile phone networks, it authenticates the subscriber and ensures the user is accurately billed for used airtime.
+Designed initially to access mobile phone networks, a SIM card authenticates the subscriber and ensures the user is accurately billed for used airtime.

 The SIM also stores your phone directories, messages, information on roaming across different networks, and many other value-added voice and data services.

-End-users can instantly access news, games, chat, and dating services along with mobile payment applications with an easy-to-use interface.
+End-users can instantly access news, games, chat, dating services, and mobile payment applications with an easy-to-use interface.

 The handset model does not restrict it.
 This feature enables operators to reach all of their customers.

-The SIM is the final link in the chain between networks and end-users, and no customer can connect to the network without their SIM.
+The SIM is the final link between networks and end-users, and no customer can connect to the network without their SIM card.

 Network operators can communicate, download applications, and manage a SIM card remotely using Over-the-Air (OTA) technology.

-For example, network operators can update the SIM cards with new applications and services without requiring users to upgrade their handsets or visit a store location.
+For example, with OTA, network operators can update SIM cards with new applications and services without requiring users to upgrade their handsets or visit a store.

 Where do we fit in?